Skip to Main Content

 Post-treatment care crucial in foreign object aspiration incidents

-TDIC senior Risk Management analyst Taiba Solaiman said although the outcomes of the above cases are pending, the common denominator is that each of the providers failed to properly follow up with their patients.
+Taiba Solaiman, TDIC senior risk management analyst, reminds dentists that although the outcomes of the above cases are pending, the common denominator is that the providers in both cases took appropriate initial steps by making sure their patients received follow up medical care and contacting the Advice Line for assistance.
 Taking a proactive stance rather than a “wait-and-see” approach is essential when it comes to patient injuries.

 “An incident can happen even if the dentist is very careful,” Solaiman says.
 “But often, it is how the incident is managed after the event that determines the severity and outcome of the case.”